-Variable and Empirical Indicator Outer Cronbach's Loading Alpha AVE IT C Capabilities (Bi et al. , 2019) 0.873 Reliability 0.902 0.568 1.
+Variable and Empirical Indicator Outer Loading Cronbach's Alpha Composite Reliability AVI IT C apabilities (Bi et al., 2019) 0.873 0.902 0.56 1.
 We have the information and communication technology infrastructure that can support the use of e-commerce 0.732 platforms 0.757 2.
-We can flexibly develop our existing information and 0.757 communication technology infrastructure to keep up with the e-commerce platform development 0.755 3.
-We understand how our business' vision and mission can be achieved the use of e-commerce platforms 0.793 4.
-We understand that investment in information and communication technology is very important to support our use of e-commerce platform 0.737 5.
-We communicate with our customers through information and communication technology such as e-commerce and social 0.729 media platform 6.
+We can flexibly develop our existing information and communication technology infrastructure to keep up with the e-commerce platform development 0.755 3.
+We understand how our business' vision and mission can be 0.500 achieved the use of e-commerce platforms 0.793 4.
+We understand that investment in information and communication technology is very important to support our 0.737 5. use of e-commerce platform We communicate with our customers through information and 0.737 ٥. communication technology such as e-commerce and social 0.729 media platform 0.727 6.
 We communicate with our suppliers through information and 0.770 communication technology such as e-commerce and social media platform 7.
-We communicate with our business partners through information and communication technology such as e- 0 commerce and social media platform 0.795 0.954 0.57 anizational Agility (Lu and Ramamurthy, 2011) 0.785 0.854 0.52 1.
-We can fulfill the demands that require fast responses 0.798 2.
-We can quickly increase or decrease our production level to 0.798 3. adjust to the market's demands 0.665 э.
-We can quickly do adjustment if there is any supply disruption 0.000 4. from our suppliers We can guidely and manarily make decisions to face market.
-0.803 4.
-We can quickly and properly make decisions to face market changes 5.
-We keep on looking for ways to serve our market better 0.675 5.
-6. We consider market changes as opportunities that have to be 0. utilized quickly 0.724 Com upetitive Advantage (Bratić, 2011) 0.870 0.898 0.50 1.
+We communicate with our business partners through information and communication technology such as e- commerce and social media platform anizational Agility (Lu and Ramamurthy, 2011) 0.785 0.854 0.52 1.
+We can fulfill the demands that require fast responses - 2.
+We can quickly increase or decrease our production level to adjust to the market's demands 0.798 3.
+We can quickly do adjustment if there is any supply disruption from our suppliers 0.665 4.
+We can quickly and properly make decisions to face market 0.803 •• changes 5.
+We keep on looking for ways to serve our market better 0.675 6.
+We consider market changes as opportunities that have to be 0.704 utilized quickly 0.724 Com petitive Advantage (Bratić, 2011) 0.870 0.898 0.50 1.
 We offer competitive prices compared to our competitors 0.738 2.
 We can offer similar/lower prices than our customers 0.702 3.
-We can compete in product/service quality 4.
+We can compete in product/service quality 4 .
 We offer reliable products/services 0.749 5.
-We deliver customers' orders on time - 6.
+We deliver customers' orders on time 0.700 6.
 We have a reliable delivery service 0.709 7.
-We offer products that can be adjusted to our customer's 0.708 needs 0.749 8.
-We respond to our customer's requests on new features 0 = 9 .
-We are a pioneer in launching new products to the market 0.760 10.
-We launch our products faster than our competitors - 0.665
+We offer products that can be adjusted to our customer's needs 0.708 0.749 8.
+We respond to our customer's requests on new features 0.749 o.
+9. We are a pioneer in launching new products to the market 0.760 We launch our products faster than our competitors - 10.
+Lauren our products faster than our competitors 0.665